Recognize Nation Sovereignty and Collaborate with Tribal Communities

 • States including Montana (2021 MT HB 241), Mississippi (2021 MS HB 867), and Virginia (2020 VA HB 1282) have attempted to support tribal food sovereignty by removing fee barriers to hunting and fishing licenses and fee-use lands for traditional hunting and fishing activities.

-• Maine (2021 ME LD 1626) legislators are considering a bill to restore tribal self-government to Maine tribes.
-The legislation, based on recommendations from a bipartisan legislature task force, addresses long-standing issues with a 1980 land claims act that governs state and tribal relationships.
+• Maine (2021 ME LD 1626) legislators considered a bill to restore tribal self-government to Maine tribes.
+The legislation, based on recommendations from a bipartisan legislature task force, addressed long-standing issues with a 1980 land claims act that governs state and tribal relationships.

-• Alaska (2021 AK HB 123) lawmakers are considering legislation to provide state recognition of federally recognized tribes.
+• Alaska (2021 AK HB 123) lawmakers passed a law to provide state recognition of federally recognized tribes.

-• Texas (2019 TX HCR 171) and Virginia (2021 VA HJR 572, introduced) have recognized non-federally recognized tribes, allowing them to engage in state-based decisionmaking processes on land management and natural resource policy.
+• Texas (2019 TX HCR 171) and Virginia (2021 VA HJR 572, introduced) have recognized non-federally recognized tribes, allowing them to engage in state-based decision-making processes on land management and natural resource policy.
+Rhode Island (2023 RI HB 5020) worked on a bill establishing petition criteria to grant state recognition of tribes.

 Toolkits